lazywinadmin/PSDisqusImport/README.md

 # PSDisqusImport

-Script to convert a Disqus Export to a PowerShell Object
+Script to convert a Disqus comments present in the Export generated on the Disqus website to a PowerShell Object.

 ## Description